 In preparation for the initial listing, three Supervisory Board meetings were held in which the necessary steps were resolved by the Supervisory Board.
 The requirements were always met in good time by the Executive and Supervisory Board, as well as the supporting law firms.
-Before the relevant resolution by the Supervisory Board, the timing of the initial listing, the status of negotiations with the engaged banks, the status of administrative procedures at BaFin and the risk assessment for a successful corporate action were among the items discussed with the Executive Board and BCM AG's employees relevant for the initial listing were in close contact during the entire process, especially in relation to the negotiations with the engaged banks and the virtual roadshow.
+Before the relevant resolution by the Supervisory Board, the timing of the initial listing, the status of negotiations with the engaged banks, the status of administrative procedures at BaFin and the risk assessment for a successful corporate action were among the items discussed with the Executive Board.
+The Chairman of the Supervisory Board, the Executive Board and BCM AG's employees relevant for the initial listing were in close contact during the entire process, especially in relation to the negotiations with the engaged banks and the virtual roadshow.
 The Chairman of the Supervisory Board kept the members of the Supervisory Board continuously informed of all key events.